amazon-ion/ion-element-kotlin/README.md

 `AnyElement` is a special sub-interface of `IonElement` that can be used by consumers of this library to reduce the overhead of accessing JVM native versions of the values represented by an `IonElement`.
 This is accomplished with two categories of accessor functions that perform type checking before returning a down-casted `IonElement` instance or Kotlin native value.
-As shown below, `AnyElement.as*[OrNull]()` functions perform type checking and down-casting while `AnyElement.*Value[OrNull]` properties perform type checking before returning Kotlin values.
-Because these concerns are handled by `AnyElement`, accessing the values of Ion data requires far less code.
+As shown below, `AnyElement.as*[OrNull]()` functions perform type checking, throw an exception in the event of a type mismatch, and down-cast to the narrowed `IonElement` sub-interface.  `AnyElement.*Value[OrNull]` properties are similar but return JVM native values directly.

-TODO: talk about `IonElement.asAnyElement()`
+The `IonElement.asAnyElement()` interface exists to convert to `AnyElement`.
+Although in `IonElement` implementations this is implemented as a simple downcast (i.e. `this as AnyElement`), implementations of `IonElement` are free to implement this however they see fit.

 An example using these functions is shown below: